 The legendary Zamzam well, a miracle arising from beneath the sands, lies about 20 meters east of the Kaaba.
 The well that miraculously still generates water from thousands of years.
 It was discovered when Abraham's wife Hajar was desperately seeking water for her infant son Ismail.
 She ran seven times back and forth between the two hills of Safa and Marwah.
 Now, the pilgrims replicate this act ever since that time as part of Hajj (Major Pilgrimage) and Umrah (Minor Pilgrimage).

 Other attractions in Makkah include:

 Jabal Al-Nour (Mountain of the Light)

-A mountain which lies in east of Makkah, from its rocks Abraham (Peace Be Upon Him) built the Kaaba.
-And from its cave Hera, Prophet Mohammad (Peace Be Upon Him) received the first revelations from Allah (The Sacred and The Mighty).
+A mountain which lies east of Makkah, from its rocks, Abraham (Peace Be Upon Him) built the Kaaba, and from its cave, Hera, Prophet Mohammad (Peace Be Upon Him) received the first revelations from Allah (The Sacred and The Mighty).
 It’s also a major site for pilgrims.